db-group-mimic-III/mimic-iii/sepsis_summary.md

 ### Anti infective agents table
 # We added an additional table to our database that contained a comprehensive list
 # of antiobiotic agents.
-This enabled us to more quickly find patiens that received antiobiotic therapy.
+This enabled us to more quickly find patients that received antiobiotic therapy.
 DROP TABLE IF EXISTS Anti_infective_drugs;
 CREATE TABLE Anti_infective_drugs
 (